BrandonLife/Software-Engineer-Portfolio/README.md

 <li>React Bootstrap</li>
 </ul>

 <h1>Problems I encountered while making this project</h1>
 <ol>
-<li>Struggling to get the navigation links to go to other pages</li>
+<li>Struggling to get the backend working</li>
-<p>Initially I tried using the BrowserRouter, Routes, and Route hooks but those were not working.
-So I went to google and youtube to find solutions.
-I found a youtube channel which used the CreateBrowser and RouterProvider hooks.</p>
+<p>I tried initally to create a backend with vanilla javascript as we had done in school.
+For some reason this was not working for me so i went to youtube to look for a solution.</p>
-<p>Solution can be found at -https://youtu.be/o05ZP6_JQqE?si=NUspKuP3IrsNhb9d</p>
+<p>Solution can be found at -https://www.youtube.com/watch?v=xElA9mGi-I0</p>
-<li>Making the navbar available on all pages.
-Right now i have to include the navbar by placing a navbar component on all pages rather than just one file and it being included to all pages.
-I will have to see if there is a solution for this. </li>
+<li>So an issue i  had was using react bootstrap cards to properly display on the screen.
+When i would create a card, the image, the title, and the summary would not display but dummy data showed that the cards were showing but somewhere there was an issue.
+Still Currently working on this.  </li>
 </ol>

 # Getting Started with Create React App